 To find out more about fees related to this course please visit

 Additional mandatory costs

 If required to study the Physiology and Anatomy module, you will have to bear the cost of travel and subsistence for a one-day laboratory practical session at Coleraine.
-If required to study the Molecular Biology and Genetics module, and can not do the laboratory parcticals at your place of work, you will have to bear the cost of travel and subsistence for a two-day laboratory practical session at Coleraine.
-In addition, if you can not do the laboratory parcticals in Haematology and Transfusion Science and/or Clinical Biochemistry and/or Celluar Pathology at your place of work, you will have to bear the cost of travel and subsistence to do the required practical sessions at Coleraine.
+If required to study the Molecular Biology and Genetics module, and can not do the laboratory practicals at your place of work, you will have to bear the cost of travel and subsistence for a two-day laboratory practical session at Coleraine.
+In addition, if you can not do the laboratory practicals in Haematology and Transfusion Science and/or Clinical Biochemistry and/or Cellular Pathology at your place of work, you will have to bear the cost of travel and subsistence to do the required practical sessions at Coleraine.